 The Kickstart Scheme is a £2 billion programme launched by the government in July 2020 with the aim of creating new job placements for 16-24 year olds who are at risk of long term unemployment.

-The scheme will aim to create hundreds of thousands of job placements for young people, providing work experience across any sector, and support the United Kingdom’s post-COVID economic recovery.
+The scheme will aim to create hundreds of thousands of job placements for 16-24 year-olds, providing work experience across any sector, and support the United Kingdom’s post-COVID economic recovery.

 Premier Advisory – the specialist education gateway provider

-Following the Government’s announcement of the scheme, Premier Advisory Group (PAG) launched its own Kickstart initiative under the terms of the scheme.
+Following the Government’s announcement of the initiative, Premier Advisory Group (PAG) launched Kickstart for Education under the terms of the scheme.
 PAG is an approved DWP Kickstart Gateway.

 This allows PAG to manage applications to the scheme, saving valuable time and resources.
 PAG has a wealth of educational expertise and will offer professional support and advice throughout the process.

-As part of our service, PAG will support clients with:
+As part of our Kickstart for Education service, PAG will support clients with: